svbackend/natai-diary/NOTES.md

+### Apr 5, 2023

+Today google released new rules for android apps that have feature to create account, so now it's required to have a feature to "Delete Account", I have 30 days to implement it.
+Probably will do it in the next release.

 ### Apr 3, 2023

 Last couple of weeks I was adding small enhancements here and there, added easier access to "AI Therapy" screen,